Luk3Dev/TridentAi-Web/README.md

-Project with Trident AI landing page website
+Here is a Basic landing page I collabed with @Tshodi my mentor with.